On the island of Faial Azores, find two volcanoes, a world-renowned marina and stunning ocean-side pools and beaches.

 Porto do Comprido

-Cool off in the port’s natural pool, or kayak from here to take a look at the volcano from the ocean.
-If you stand at the port and look back toward the lighthouse, you are looking at the edge of Faial Island before the eruption.
+Cool off in the port’s natural pool, or launch a kayak to take a look at the volcano from the ocean.
+Stand at the port and look back toward the lighthouse.
+This was the edge of Faial Island before the eruption.
 It is amazing to see how much additional land area was added to Faial as a result of the 1957 eruption.

 Just off the access road to Port Comprido, the Whaler Boats House museum explains the whaling industry.